Merlin-Lovers-Anonymous/cyber-blog/content/posts/CyberDiscord Open 2023 Windows Server Writeup.md

 ## Unwanted Software - 5
 Then I went through and uninstalled/deleted `MineSweeper, TeamViewer, Nmap, CCleaner, and Radmin Server,` racking up another 5 vulns.

-I didn't check individual user's local installs or portable applications meaning there could have possibly been more but I managed to find 6 in total.
+I didn't check individual user's local installs or portable applications meaning there could have possibly been more but I managed to find 5 in total.

 ## Application Updates - 0

 This one was a little rough.
 I went through and updated a bunch of stuff all to get nothing.
-Updating Firefox most likely gave me a point however it was broken and I couldn't get it to work.
+Updating Firefox most likely would have given me a point however it was broken and I couldn't get it to work.
 I could have uninstalled Firefox and installed it again fresh but it seemed like too much work and I didn't do it.
 I most likely also missed updating one of the software installed netting me 0 vulns in this category.

 ## Operating System Update - 1
 This one was just enabling Windows automatic updates, nothing special.